Everything You Need to Know About Interchange-Plus Pricing

 There’s another reason why this model is problematic.
 Many credit card processors would only advertise their lowest possible rates (i.e., the “qualified” rate) to entice businesses.
 The merchant is then lured to their services thinking that they’ll be paying lower fees when in reality, most of their transactions would fall under the non-qualified tier and thus would incur higher charges.

-Interchange-plus pricing vs. fixed or blended pricing
+Interchange-plus pricing vs. flat or blended pricing

 Blended pricing (aka fixed pricing) is the easiest model to understand because you pay a fixed rate for all types of credit card transactions.
 So, whether a customer is paying with a debit, credit, or premium rewards card, the merchant will have a flat fee for all these transactions.